High-earning millennials expect greatest rise in incomes

 Millennials prefer a balance between good pay and overall stability in their jobs, fresh data from the YouGov-Mint-CPR Millennial Survey shows

 It has become accepted wisdom today that the young want much more than just the monetary compensation for their work.
 And if modern workplaces are unable to offer them meaningful roles, millennials and GenZ employees are likely to quit.
-But fresh data from the latest round of the YouGov-Mint-CPR Millennial Survey [Note to desk: Keep first reference to survey in bold] shows that it is the older lot - of pre-millennial workers - which values non-monetary aspects of their jobs the most.

-It has become accepted wisdom today that the young want much more than just the monetary compensation for their work.
-And if modern workplaces are unable to offer them meaningful roles, millennials and GenZ employees are likely to quit.
-But fresh data from the latest round of the YouGov-Mint-CPR Millennial Survey [Note to desk: Keep first reference to survey in bold] shows that it is the older lot - of pre-millennial workers - which values non-monetary aspects of their jobs the most.
+But fresh data from the latest round of the YouGov-Mint-CPR Millennial Survey shows that it is the older lot - of pre-millennial workers - which values non-monetary aspects of their jobs the most.

 Post-millennials (or adults belonging to Gen Z) are most likely to value money over anything else as they step into entry-level jobs.
 Millennial preferences are somewhere in between those of pre-millennials (or adults 40 and above) and post-millennials, the data shows.
 Overall, the younger generations are more likely to opt for a job that pays well while foregoing other job-aspects at the beginning of their career.